chef/chef-web-docs/chef_master/source/vmware.rst

   control "vmware-1" do
     impact 0.7
-    title 'Checks that soft power off is diabled' describe vmware_vm_advancedsetting({datacenter: 'ha-datacenter', vm: 'testvm'}) do
+    title 'Checks that soft power off is disabled' describe vmware_vm_advancedsetting({datacenter: 'ha-datacenter', vm: 'testvm'}) do
       its('softPowerOff') { should cmp 'false' }
     end